Stages

 type: password

-description: Application encryption key
+description: Application encryption key for sensitive data

 stages: